 As a sedative and a central nervous system depressant, Xanax causes slowed heart rate, lowers body temperature, and lowers blood pressure.
 Those reactions are meant to minimize the effects of anxiety and panic attacks.
 However, when someone abuses Xanax, the brain and body become used to these effects, and they slow these processes on a regular basis.
 When someone stops taking Xanax, they experience withdrawal symptoms such as:

 - Nausea and vomiting

-Xanax is known for altering the reward and mood regulation regions of the brain.
+Xanax is known for altering the brain’s reward and mood regulation regions.
 When dependency happens, these parts of the brain are affected too.
 If someone starts taking Xanax to address a mental health problem, quitting the substance without supervision can rebound these symptoms, including paranoia, anxiety, and panic.
 People who quit Xanax cold turkey are likely to experience psychological withdrawal symptoms such as:

 - Suicidal thoughts

 The first symptoms of Xanax withdrawal typically appear within 8 to 12 hours of your last dose.
 Even people who don’t abuse Xanax might experience withdrawal symptoms if they fail to taper their dose.
 As a short-acting benzodiazepine, Xanax has an average half-life of 11 hours.
 Most shorter-acting benzos reach acute withdrawal symptoms about 6-8 hours after the last dose.
 The vast majority of symptoms will peak around the second day and resolve within 4-5 days.
 However, some people experience protracted or post-acute symptoms that can often last for weeks or even months.
 Without continued treatment and regular therapy, protracted withdrawal symptoms can lead to relapse.